 Three days after using the free version of the app, he felt confident enough with his designs to purchase the Pro version.
 Over the winter he spent weeks sitting in a cozy chair and practicing 3D modeling with Shapr3D.

-I was so thrilled having such an impressive and powerful tool, I fell in love with 3D modeling.
-Yes, I have never designed in 3D before Shapr3D.
-I still remember how happy I was with my first drift suspension design three weeks after I have started using the app.
+“I was so thrilled to have such an impressive and powerful tool, I fell in love with 3D modeling.
+I have never designed in 3D before Shapr3D.
+I still remember how happy I was with my first drift suspension design three weeks after I started using the app.”

 Check out Drift Suspensions here.